Managing the LCIA (Impact Assessment) Phase of LCA – 2019

 Prof. Bo Weidema, Aalborg University, Denmark

 750 Euro for students

-Second registrations from the same institution are offered a 50% discount on this course.
+Second (or more) registrations at the same time from the same institution are offered a 50% discount on this course.

 Prices do not include travel, accommodation and meals.

 Accommodation recommendations will be sent once course is confirmed.